dannypsnl/plt-research/the-little-typer-note/README.md

-# NOTE: A little typer
+# NOTE: The little typer

 ### Dependencies